Getting Under Aggressive Birds and Targeting Slow Feeding Tuna

 The season we all have been patiently waiting for is here!

 Choosing the right lure in these conditions makes or breaks your hook up ratio.
 Given the vast amount of life from whales to breaking tuna to hundreds of birds, Capt.
-Hogan chose the Hogy Charter Grade Slider (Floating) in glow.
+Mike chose the heavy-weight 6oz Charter Grade Slider (for casting distance and fast sink rate) in glow (for high visibility).

 An alternate method to blind casting it sight casting and in a situation where tuna are keyed in on massive bait balls, you almost need to drop the lure directly on their noses.
 Rather than drifting and blind casting into “fishy” areas, sight casting allows you to cast directly onto breaking fish in front of you.
 To do this, instead of running and gunning to different areas where you see tuna pushing bait, Capt.
 Mike suggests a walk and gun method.